-Mrs. Jennifer U. Cuthbertson, Audit Committee Chairman (effective January 1, 2020) is a watermelon, pumpkin, goat, cattle, wheat, corn, soybean, grain sorghum, timber, and hay farmer, and a tax advisor for H&R Block.
-Mrs. Cuthbertson was a business analyst for Southern States Cooperative (agricultural supply cooperative) until May 2009 and served as a seasonal customer service representative for FERIDIES (retail sales and promotion of Virginia peanuts).
+Mrs. Jennifer U. Cuthbertson, Chair of the Audit Committee January 2020-December 2020 and Vice Chair of the Board effective January 1, 2021, is a watermelon, pumpkin, goat, cattle, wheat, corn, soybean, timber, and hay farmer, and a tax advisor for H&R Block.
+Mrs. Cuthbertson was a business analyst for Southern States Cooperative (agricultural supply cooperative) until May 2009 and serves as a seasonal customer service representative for FERIDIES (retail sales and promotion of Virginia peanuts).
 She works part-time as a Southampton County 4-H assistant.